md-zaman/jenkins-learning/Notes.md

 91. Learn how to clone a GIT/GITHUB repository from Jenkins

 a.
-Create a new job - Freestyle pproject
+Create a new job - Freestyle project
 b.
 Allocate "Source Code Management" and check/ Select "Git"
 c.
 Paste the Repo URL
 d.
 Select the Credentials (Not needed if it is a public repo)